huysentruitw/cash-flow/README.md

 * Enter a name in the form _CashFlow.Something.Tests_
 * Append _\tests_ to the location
 * Click OK
+* Change the target framework to net5.0 in the csproj file

 #### Class Library